IMO 2020 FAQ

 What are the impacts and risks?

-The prospect of IMO 2020 has resulted in a high level of uncertainty about availability of petroleum products and prices.
-It is currently not possible to indicate an accurate future price level for IMO 2020 compliant fuels, as prices are affected by several factors.
-In particular, geopolitical events such as sanctions and war, the actions of OPEC (Organisation of the Petroleum Exporting Countries) and the general demand of the world economy for oil influence the price of crude oil and ultimately the price of fuel products.
-The IMO 2020 regulation will have another significant effect in addition to the regular volatility of global oil prices.
+The now implemented IMO 2020 requierment has resulted in a steep increase of fuel prices which are expected to stay volatile for the time being.
+In the first weeks of 2020 the average price It is currently not possible to indicate an accurate future price level for IMO 2020 of VLSF fuel oil in Singapore and Rotterdam was around 600.00US dollars.
+Several factors in particular geopolitical events such as sanctions and war, the actions of OPEC of the Petroleum Exporting Countries) and the general demand of the world economy for oil will influence the price of crude oil and ultimately the price of fuel products in the future.

-At this stage all we can predict is that it will cost more than currently used fuels.
-Today’s forecast assumes a short- to midterm increase in bunker prices between US$ 180 and US$ 400 per TEU (incl. all implementation costs).
-This range is very wide, but cannot be specified any further at present, as the aspects mentioned have a large influence on the price development.
-Due to the significant increase in bunker prices, every company involved in sea freight will be confronted with rising and more volatile fuel costs.
+At this stage the new VLSF fuel costs are up to twice as much as the previous used fuels.
+Due to the significant increase in bunker prices, every company involved in sea freight is confronted with rising and more volatile fuel costs.
 With the Secured Energy Plan, Kuehne + Nagel offers its customers a risk management tool to secure and set the bunker price at certain levels.
 The Secured Energy Plan is available for volume contracts from approx. 2,500 TEU.
 Please ask your local Kuehne + Nagel representative for further details.

 What is the positioning of Kuehne + Nagel towards IMO 2020